agplusman/kata-gpt/kata.md

 List any requirements NOT satisfied.

 C. Architectural Style
 Use the star ratings from stars.csv to recommend a final software architecture style (e.g., layered, modular monolith, microkernel, microservices).
 Ensure the selected style aligns with top architectural characteristics.
+(MUST USE stars.csv)

 Outputs: Generate Table 3 displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of three alternative styles.
 Provide reasons and trade-offs for the chosen style, detailing and justifying your decision.